Autumn Gear Guide

 Finding a city bike that fits is the best way to enjoy urban cycling.

 Choosing a new bicycle is an exciting process, one of seemingly limitless possibilities.
 However, along with all of the decisions you get to make about your new bicycle including frame style and color, there is one factor that can’t be ignored: the bicycle needs to fit you.
 If your bike isn’t comfortable you probably won’t want to ride it.
 So choosing a bike that is the right fit and the right position for your riding style should be one of the most important factors to consider when buying a bike.

 While there is a wealth of information available on how to get properly fitted for a road or mountain bike, there is not nearly as much information out there about how to get the best city bike fit.
 For those who want to ride upright, understanding how to fit yourself to your bicycle may seem a little intimidating.
 Fortunately, the process is pretty straightforward.

 The most important aspect to consider when fitting a bike is the frame size.
 Bike frames come in fairly standard sizes.
 Road bikes are typically sized between 48 and 63 cm, while mountain bikes use the imperial system and fall between 13 and 23 inches.
 City bikes can use either the metric or imperial system, though many are often labeled as small, medium, or large.

 To determine if the height of your saddle is correct, sit on the saddle and place your heels on the pedals.
-Pedal backwards to remain stationary and if both your legs are close to being fully extend when the pedal passes it’s lowest point your saddle is in the correct position.
+Pedal backward to remain stationary and if both your legs are close to being fully extended when the pedal passes its lowest point your saddle is in the correct position.

 Beyond that, choosing the right city bike is all about comfort and personal choice.
 To make sure you make the best choice we suggest picking out a few different bicycle options within your price range and taking them for a test ride.
 If the bike is comfortable and you can ride with ease, then it’s a fit.